alexrockhill/pd-parser/docs/_sources/generated/cli.rst.txt

 --min_i MIN_I		The minimum number of samples to qualify as a pd event.
 Increase for fewer false-positives, decrease if your photodiode is on for fewer samples.
 Use `find_pd_params` to determine if unsure.

---alignment_prop ALIGNMENT_PROP		The proportion of events to use to align with the behavior.
-Increase if event alignment doesn't work, decrease to save computation time.

 --baseline BASELINE		How much relative to the chunkto use to idenify the time before the photodiode event.
 Probably don't change but increasing will reduce false-positives and decreasing will reduce false-negatives.